renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 - 	The final fasta file (anolis_d1_r4_not_cont.fa) was sent to Dovetail company for the Hi-C assemble.
 -	All the steps used for Dovetail to assembly the genome are described at the methods section of the manuscript.
 -	Final file from Dovetail: annotation_shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output.fasta
+-	Run BUSCO for the final genome file.

 * Folder: /scratch/genomics/piranir/Kraken2/